 Lateral density changes in the subsurface cause a change in the force of gravity at the surface.
-The intensity of the force of gravity due to a buried mass difference (concentration or void) is a shallow depth can produce the same effect as a large mass at depth.
-External control of the density contrast or the specific geometry is required to resolve ambiguity questions.
-This external control may be in the form of geologic plausibility, drill-hole information, or measured densities.
+The intensity of the force of gravity due to a buried mass difference (concentration or void) is superimposed on the larger force of gravity due to the total mass of the earth.